$\mathrm{GL}(n,\mathbb{Z}_p)$-invariant Gaussian measures on the space of $p$-adic polynomials: Introduction

-\begin{corollary} Suppose $K$ is a non-archimedean local field and assume that $\lambda$ is $\carac(K)$-core.
+\begin{proposition} Suppose $K$ is a non-archimedean local field and assume that $\lambda$ is $\carac(K)$-core.
 Then there are only finitely many Gaussian distributions on $S_\lambda(V)$ (up to scaling) that are invariant under the action of $\GL(n,R)$ through $\rho_{n,\lambda}$.
-Moreover, if $\lambda$ is also $p $-core, where $p$ is the residue characteristic of $K$, there is only one such measure (up to scaling). \end{corollary}
+Moreover, if $\lambda$ is also $p $-core, where $p$ is the residue characteristic of $K$, there is only one such measure (up to scaling). \end{proposition}

+Recall that the hook length of a box in the Young diagram of a partition $\lambda$ is obtained by adding $1$ to the number of boxes below and to the right of the box in question.
+If a prime $\ell$ does not divide any of the hook lengths of $\lambda$, the partition is said to be \emph{$\ell$-core} (by convention every partition is $0$-core).
+In particular the trivial partition $\lambda = (d)$ is $p$-core if an only if $p>d$.